lanfre05/File-Library-C/README.md

 DATA TYPES FROM THE FILE LIBRARY

 The file library permit to use all the data type used in the standard library (stdio.h) and other implemented libraries.
-There are two new data type:
+The file.h library introduces a new data type:

    file     -->      a shorter declaration of a file pointer